 - a.
 View the Top of the Blue Part (see Figure 4). - b.
 Draw the outline of the top view. - c.
 Draw sudden changes in geometry that are visible with solid lines (visible lines).
 Here the depth of the part changes due to the step/edge at the right.
-The solid line locates the step/edge. - d.
+The solid line locates the wall, which viewed from the top, separates the "roof" and the step of the part. - d.
 Draw sudden changes that are hidden with dashed lines (hidden lines).
 The notch at the left of the part cannot be physically seen from the top.
 The top right of the notch is located by the dashed line.
-The bottom right of the notch is a hidden line behind a hidden line, so the bottom of the notch is not drawn.
+The bottom right of the notch is a